DrAShabut/AndroidDev/session-5.md

 Create a new project in Android Studio and call it SQLiteDatabase.
 Use the default options and select Empty Views Activity.

 # How to do it...
-First, we'll create the UI, which will consist of two PlainText fields, a Button, and a ListView.
+First, we'll create the UI, which will consist of two PlainText fields, a Button, and a ListView from the Legacy options.
 As we add words to the database, they will populate the ListView.
 Start by opening activity_main.xml and follow these steps:

 1. Design your screen as follows: